citp/privacy-policy-historical/l/li/liv/liveandworkwell.com.md

 ### With whom is personal information shared?

 We will only share your personal information with third parties as outlined in this Website Privacy Policy (in its current or future form) and as otherwise permitted by law.
+Voluntary opt-in is obtained prior to disclosure of personal information unless required for health care operations, treatment, payment, internal quality management activities or legal requirements.

 We share and give access to personal information to our employees and agents in the course of operating our businesses.
 For example, if you sent us an e-mail asking a question, we would provide your e-mail address to one of our employees or agents, along with your question, in order for that person to reply to your e-mail.
 We may share personal information with other affiliates or business units within the Company.

 We may share and give access to personal information with other companies that we hire to perform services on our behalf or collaborate with.
 For example, we may hire an outside company to help us send and manage e-mail, and in that case we might provide the outside company with your e-mail address and certain other information in order for them to send you an e-mail message on our behalf.
 Similarly, we may hire outside companies to host or operate some of our websites and related computers and software applications.

 However, if we share or give access to personal information to outside companies we require them to use the personal information only for limited purposes, such as for sending you the e-mail in the example above.
+We require written agreement from any third party that has access to personally identifiable information and personal health information on (or obtained through) the Web site, holding them to the same (or higher) privacy and security standards as we use.
+Internal and external security audits are used to ensure that security meets or exceeds industry security standards and practices - both technological and administrative - to guard against unauthorized access to personally identifiable information and personal health information.
+There are no delegated sharing arrangements allowing outside companies to use or share personal information except for a defined limited purpose and the companies are contractually bound to protect this information.
 If you believe we or any company associated with the Company has misused any of your information please contact us immediately and report such misuse.

 We may share personal information if all or part of the Company is sold, merged, dissolved, acquired, or in a similar transaction.